watertap-org/watertap/docs/technical_reference/flowsheets/ion_exchange.rst

 The ion exchange flowsheet demonstration proceeds through five steps:

 1. Building the model with ``ix_build``:
-    This function builds the flowsheet with a list of ions as input.
+    This function builds the flowsheet with a list of ions as the input.
     If the keyword argument ``target_ion`` is not used, the first ion in the list of ions provided is used as the ``target_ion`` configuration argument for the ``IonExchange0D`` model.
     The ion used in the demonstration is calcium (``Ca_2+``), but the local function ``get_ion_config`` can be used to get diffusivity, molecular weight, and charge data for sodium (``Na_+``), chloride (``Cl_-``), magnesium (``Mg_2+``), and sulfate (``SO4_2-``).
 This function will also add the flowsheet